For those that love a lively backyard, bringing a new pet or animal to the household can be incredibly invigorating.

 A lot of assumptions get made when people think that cats and chickens can’t live in harmony together.
 Although cats do have hunting instincts, they are capable of getting along with many other animals when they are raised with them, including chickens!

 This can be said for chickens behaving themselves around cats too.
-Although some chickens may be a bit more afraid of cats, some chickens which are used to the company of cats will get very close, and it’s possible they can even become companions!
+Although some chickens may be a bit more afraid of cats, it’s not common for them to hold a long-standing grudge.
+Some chickens which are used to the company of cats will get very close, and it’s possible they can even become companions!

 Besides, if your cat ends up getting a bit too close to your chickens they will be told off, as chickens are actually quite capable of defending themselves against cats and other small animals, like snakes or even spiders.